Zavier-Ong/EE5907-Pattern-Recognition-P1/Source Code/README.md

 # EE5907_CA1

-This code is wrriten in python 3.7
+This code is written in python 3.7

 ## Dependencies
 1. Ensure that Python 3.7.0 is downloaded